spectram/astrospectram/content/sideprojects/asmechapter.md

 thumb_img_alt: Presenting my project at IMECE 2017 in Tampa
 hide_header: false
 layout: post
+seo:
-metaTitle: How we utilized ASME activities to get involved in engineering
+  - metatitle: How we utilized ASME activities to get involved in engineering
-metaDesc: "How some students reshaped the typical Indian engineering education paradigm by utilizing ASME activities as cornerstones for getting involved in engineering. "
+  - description: "How some students reshaped the typical Indian engineering education paradigm by utilizing ASME activities as anchors for getting involved in engineering."
 ---
 ### Background